Reprinted with AIS Health permission from the July 2, 2020, issue of RADAR on Medicare Advantage.

 Given the COVID-19 pandemic and these changes, which take place within the pandemic’s confines, plans may need to scramble to adjust, the analysts say.

-“CMS is really emphasizing the patient experience and the patient’s perception of their care, both from the plan and with the plan’s provider network,” says Melissa Smith, senior vice president, stars and strategy for Gorman Health Group.
+“CMS is really emphasizing the patient experience and the patient’s perception of their care, both from the plan and with the plan’s provider network,” says a subject matter expert at Gorman Health Group (GHG).
 “Of course, they’ve always had that as an element of stars — they’ve always had the patient experience listed in there.
 But this is the first time that we’re really disproportionately going to see [patient experience] weigh on stars.”
 CMS will increase weighting of experience measures derived from the Consumer Assessment of Healthcare Providers & Systems (CAHPS) survey and retire other measures that CMS believes plans have maxed out, such as the adult body mass index assessment.

-That means 32% of the star rating will represent member perceptions, Smith tells AIS Health.
+That means 32% of the star rating will represent member perceptions, GHG tells AIS Health.
 “So, it’s huge.”

 “This has been coming for a while, and plans — particularly the more thoughtful and progressive plans that are out there — really have started to make this a way of doing business,” adds Matt Siegel, specialist leader, Deloitte LLP.
 As a result, success in the stars system will begin to depend heavily on how an organization approaches star ratings, Siegel tells AIS Health.